Investigating the role of mergers in galaxy assembly in the early Universe (z > 5): Results

-Focusing on the golden merger sample, it has median burstiness parameter ranging from $1.57 \pm 0.12$ for the $30$ Myr timescale to $2.4 \pm 0.3$ for the $3$ Myr timescale (Fig. \ref{fig:burstiness}-\textit{top}).
+Focusing on the golden merger sample, it has median burstiness parameter of $1.57 \pm 0.12$ for the $30$ Myr timescale and $2.4 \pm 0.3$ for the $3$ Myr timescale (Fig. \ref{fig:burstiness}-\textit{top}).
 The isolated galaxy sample has median burstiness values $>1$, increasing toward shorter timescales, but mergers have a systematically higher burstiness than isolated galaxies for all the three timescales.
-The burstiness enhancement increases toward shorter SFR timescales.
-In the shortest timescale cases ($<10$ Myr) the burstiness in major mergers is a factor of $1.22 \pm 0.12$ higher than in isolated galaxies.
-For the $30$ Myr timescale, the difference between mergers and non mergers becomes not significant ($1.09 \pm 0.10$).
+In the shortest timescale cases ($<10$ Myr) the burstiness in major mergers is a factor of $1.23 \pm 0.12$ higher than in isolated galaxies.
+For the $30$ Myr timescale, the difference between mergers and non mergers becomes not significant (burstiness ratio $= 1.07 \pm 0.08$).
 This suggests that the impact of major mergers on the galaxy's SFRs mainly occurs in the last $10$ Myr from the time of observation, during which they induce stronger bursts of star-formation compared to normal, isolated galaxies at the same cosmic epoch and stellar mass.
-The peculiar, advanced merger phases to which we are sensitive to our morphological diagnostics provide a natural explanation to the observed results.
-A higher SFR enhancement in merging galaxies is observed when considering mergers with a shorter observability timescale, which are likely closer to the final coalescence.
-This enhanced burstiness likely reflects the bursty nature of star-formation during the merger episode.
+This result can be naturally explained by our morphological merger selection, which identifies more advanced merger phases (e.g., compared to the close pair selection), which are likely closer to the final coalescence.
+The enhanced burstiness also reflects the bursty nature of star-formation during the merger episode.

-Finally, we explore the burstiness of the Gini-M$_{20}$ sample.
-We find that it is generally lower than in the previous case, increasing from $1.41 \pm 0.06$ for the $30$ Myr timescale to $2.0 \pm 0.2$ for the $3$ Myr timescale (Fig. \ref{fig:burstiness}-\textit{bottom}).
-However, we obtain no significant burstiness enhancements in mergers compared to the control sample for all the three SFR timescales, of $1.08 \pm 0.12$, $1.05 \pm 0.08$, and $1.04 \pm 0.06$, respectively for the $3$ Myr, $10$ Myr, and $30$ Myr timescales.
-This implies that major mergers likely have a higher effect on the burstiness than minor mergers, which is also consistent with the stronger enhancement of their SFRs at fixed M$_\ast$ and redshift.
+Finally, we explore the burstiness parameter of the Gini-M$_{20}$ sample.
+In this case, the burstiness is generally lower than in the previous case, increasing from a median of $1.41 \pm 0.06$ for the $30$ Myr timescale to $2.0 \pm 0.2$ for the $3$ Myr timescale (Fig. \ref{fig:burstiness}-\textit{bottom}).
+We obtain marginally significant burstiness enhancements (at $\sim 1 \sigma$ significance) of $1.11 \pm 0.10$, $1.05 \pm 0.07$, and $1.05 \pm 0.05$, respectively for the $3$ Myr, $10$ Myr, and $30$ Myr timescales.
+This implies that major mergers likely have a higher effect on the burstiness than minor mergers, which is also consistent with the stronger enhancement of their SFRs at fixed stellar mass and redshift (Fig. \ref{fig:SFR_mass}).